 - Place the granola into a blender or food processor.
 Blend until well chopped.

-- Place the coconut into a bowl and portion out 1-tablespoon balls.
+- Place the coconut into a bowl and portion out 1-tablespoon balls of the batter.
 Roll in your hand, then roll in the coconut.
 Place on a plate and repeat to finish the batch.

-- Chill in the fridge to firm up.
+- Chill in the fridge to firm up for about 15 minutes If desired.
 Serve.